The Irish Sugar Beet Factory in Carlow was the first

 mid-thirties, built others at Mallow, Thurles and Tuam.
 Today only

-Carlow and Mallow remain owing to rationalisation of the sugar industry
+Carlow and Mallow remain owing to rationalization of the sugar industry

 The harvesting of the sugar beet, or the "Campaign"